pmrai/options_trading/README.md

 # Classification Model

 The data pipeline for classification is coded in ingestion.py file.
 It reads historical option chain data, cleans it, gets the value of asset on expiry, determines profit/loss and makes the data ready for training.
 The classification model is coded in regression_model.py.
 In this model, the inputs are the so called greeks for a particular option and the output is a profit or loss label.
 With this classification model, we can determine if a given option deal with specififed values of greeks will end up in profit or loss in future.

-## What are Options?

-Options are trading instruments that are traded on top of an underlying asset (e.g. stock of a company).
-That is why they are called as derivatives.
-Options (specifically 'call' options) provide the the possibility of bounded risk with unbounded profit.

-Let us understand this using an analogy.
-Let us say we have our childhood friends Mickey and Donald.
-Mickey lives in City A which is connected with San Francisco using BART.
-Donald owns a house in city B which is not connected with BART.
-There is a rumour that BART will be extended to city B and hence the price of Donald's price will shoot up.
-Mickey wants to to take advantage of this opportunity and offers a small premium upfront to lock the price of the house six months from now.
-In this deal, there are two future possibilities.
-If BART is extended to city B, Mickey will make profit by buying the house at a lower price than market price.
-If BART is not extended, Mickey will loose the premium offered.
-So Mickey's loss is bounded but profit is unbounded.
-Higher the increase in the price of the house, greater the profit.
-In this analogy, we can replace the house with an underlying stock asset for options.
-Options price is the amount